 Each state CPA society elects the level of involvement that it desires in the administration of the program.
 The three options are (1) self-administer; (2) arrange for another state CPA society or group of state societies to administer the program for enrolled firms whose main offices are located in that state; or (3) ask the AICPA to request another state CPA society to administer the program for enrolled firms whose main offices are located in that state.
-The state CPA societies that choose the first option agree to administer the program in compliance with the standards and related guidance materials issued by the PRB.
-The PRB approved 25 state CPA societies, groups of state societies, or specific-purpose committees, known as AEs, to administer the Program in 2023.
+The PRB approved 24 state CPA societies, groups of state societies, or specific-purpose committees, known as AEs, to administer the Program in 2024.
+Those AEs agree to administer the program in compliance with the standards and related guidance materials issued by the PRB.
 Each AE is required to establish a peer review committee that is responsible for administration, acceptance, and oversight of the Program.